Successful Retention Strategies (Part 3 of 4): Total Rewards

 When determining merit pay increases annually, Cassandra says that 12% of companies base such increases on something other than individual performance.
 There are many good things that employees do for the company beyond the key performance indicators for their role.
 Using criteria other than individual performance measurements helps employees feel more valued by the company and less like they are just numbers on a page.

 When most employers think of benefits, they think of medical, dental, and vision insurance.
-There are many more benefits that can be offered than just these.
+Many more benefits can be offered than just these.
 Some are related, such as Flexible Spending Accounts used to pay for medical expenses or supplemental benefits intended to provide additional support when hospitalized or even to supplement income, such as short or long-term disability insurance.
 And while the costs for medical, dental, and vision insurance are constantly going up, other benefits beyond these can be offered and aid in retention as well.

 Starting with the medical, dental, and vision benefits – if you offer them, it is highly recommended that you gain feedback regularly from your employee population about how they are using their benefits and the value they see in them.
 Listen to what they are using and what they are not, what they wish would be in the benefits, and what they really don’t want.
 This can guide you in the early discussions annually with your benefits brokers to adjust the benefit offerings to meet the needs of your employees.
 You may find some hidden nuggets that will allow you to reduce your costs or at least reduce the rate of increase in costs.